stfbnc/fathon/README.md

 - wheels! :ferris_wheel::ferris_wheel:
 - no more pre-installing step of the GSL library :tada::tada:
-- window's sizes array must be now passed to all the methods
+- array of window sizes must be now passed to all the methods
 - `logBase` option for methods that perform fits
 - `verbose` option
 - pre-computed `hq0` can be now passed to the `computeHT` method